jonhue/amp-html/README.md

-# AMP-HTML - Reliable and highly-performant apps with AMP and Rails
+# AMP-HTML - Reliable and high :zap: apps with AMP & Rails

 The AMP Project for Rails.
 Make your Rails app consistently fast, beautiful and high-performing across devices and distribution platforms.